Amik-Sen-Fun/BERT-Study/README.md

 - Let's try to skip them for now and move on :p, we will come back if needed

+## Brief About Attention (Attention is all you need)

+- Let's try to understand attention with an example of translation.
+Suppose you have an english sentence `The cat eats the mouse` and you want to translate it to German.
+Now, for a computer to do that:
+  - First we will try to encode it in some form of embedding
+  - Second we will try to decode it into the desired language with the help of some decoder.

+  These are traditionally known as sack-to-sack task.
+Previosly these tasks we done using RNN and LSTMs.

+- The task was done using RNN as:
+  - The first word is converted into an embedding.
+  - This embedding is passed through the neural network and converted into a hidden state.
+  -

 - The flow that for now we are gonna follow is something like

 ```